arXiv/arxiv-docs/about/brand_use.md

 ### Logo display guidelines:

-If your logo use is approved, find and download the right logo for your application below.
+If your application meets our criteria for use of arXiv's logo, find and download the right logo for your application below.

 Display guidelines for the arXiv logo are as follows: